-General Shareholders' Meetings, and the exercise of the right to vote or to issue a proxy.

-And that such requirements and procedures promote attendance and the exercise of shareholder rights in a non-discriminatory fashion.

-- 10. That when a duly authenticated shareholder has exercised his or her right to complete the agenda or to make new proposals for resolutions in advance of the General Shareholders' Meeting, the company: - a) Should immediately distribute such complementary points and new proposals for resolutions. - b) Should publish the attendance, proxy and remote voting card specimen with the necessary changes such that the new agenda items and alternative proposals can be voted on in the same terms as those proposed by the Board of Directors. - c) Should submits all these points or alternative proposals to a vote and apply the same voting rules to them as to those formulated by the Board of Directors including, in particular, assumptions or default positions regarding votes for or against. - d) That after the General Shareholders' Meeting, a breakdown of the voting on said additions or alternative proposals be communicated.

-Complies Complies partially Explain Not applicable x

-11. That if the company intends to pay premiums for attending the General Shareholders' Meeting, it should establish in advance a general policy on such premiums and this policy should be stable.

-Complies Complies partially Explain Not applicable x

-12. That the Board of Directors should perform its functions with a unity of purpose and independence of criterion, treating all similarly situated shareholders equally and being guided by the best interests of the company, which is understood to mean the pursuit of a profitable and sustainable business in the long term, promoting its continuity and maximising the economic value of the business.

-And that in pursuit of the company's interest, in addition to complying with applicable law and rules and conducting itself on the basis of good faith, ethics and a respect for commonly accepted best practices, it should seek to reconcile its own company interests, when appropriate, with the interests of its employees, suppliers, clients and other stakeholders that may be affected, as well as the impact of its corporate activities on the communities in which it operates and on the environment.

 13. That the Board of Directors should be of an appropriate size to perform its duties effectively and in a collegial manner, which makes it advisable for it to have between five and fifteen members.

-- 14. That the Board of Directors should approve a policy aimed at favouring an appropriate composition of the Board and that: - a) Is concrete and verifiable; - b) Ensures that proposals for appointment or re-election are based upon a prior analysis of the skills required by the Board of Directors; and - c) Favours diversity of knowledge, experience, age and gender.
+Complies X Explain 14.
+That the Board of Directors should approve a policy aimed at favouring an appropriate composition of the Board and that: a) Is concrete and verifiable; b) Ensures that proposals for appointment or re-election are based upon a prior analysis of the skills required by the Board of Directors; and c) Favours diversity of knowledge, experience, age and gender.
 For these purposes, it is considered that the measures that encourage the company to have a significant number of female senior executives favour gender diversity.
 That the result of the prior analysis of the skills required by the Board of Directors be contained in the supporting report from the nomination committee published upon calling the General Shareholders' Meeting to which the ratification, appointment or re-election of each director is submitted.
 The nomination committee will annually verify compliance with this policy and explain its findings in the annual corporate governance report.

-15. That proprietary and independent directors should constitute a substantial majority of the Board of Directors and that the number of executive directors be kept to a minimum, taking into account the complexity of the corporate group and the percentage of equity participation of executive directors..

-And that the number of female directors should represent at least 40% of the members of the Board of Directors before the end of 2022 and thereafter, and no less 30% prior to that date.

-Complies Complies partially x Explain

-Ence's commitment to the goal of gender diversity has materialised in recent years, with women's representation on the board increasing from 7% in 2017 to 38.46% in 2022.

-As the composition of the board is renewed, the Company will give effect to its commitment by selecting independent female directors until it reaches the target of 40%, which it is very close to achieving.
+Complies X Complies partially $\square$ Explain $\square$ 15.
+That proprietary and independent directors should constitute a substantial majority of the Board of Directors and that the number of executive directors be kept to a minimum, taking into account the complexity of the corporate group and the percentage of equity participation of executive directors And that the number of female directors should represent at least 40% of the members of the Board of Directors before the end of 2022 and thereafter, and no less 30% prior to that date.
+Complies $\square$ Complies partially X Explain $\square$ Ence's commitment to the goal of gender diversity has materialised in recent years, with women's representation on the board increasing from 7% in 2017 to 38.46% in 2023.
+To the extent that the renewal of the composition of the board allows it, the Company will give effect to its commitment by selecting independent female directors until it reaches the target of 40%, which it is very close to achieving.
 16. That the number of proprietary directors as a percentage of the total number of non-executive directors not be greater than the proportion of the company's share capital represented by those directors and the rest of the capital.

-This criterion may be relaxed:

-- a) In large-cap companies where very few shareholdings are legally considered significant. - b) In the case of companies where a plurality of shareholders is represented on the Board of Directors without ties among them.
+This criterion may be relaxed: a) In large-cap companies where very few shareholdings are legally considered significant. b) In the case of companies where a plurality of shareholders is represented on the Board of Directors without ties among them.

+Complies X Explain 🗌